GiuseppePercuoco94/WorkspaceTesi/README.md

     5. the maximum number of 'min_samples' (The number of samples (or total weight) in a neighborhood for a point to be considered as a core point.
 This includes the point itself);
     6. the scaler to use ('1' for the StandardScaler,'2' for the MinMax Scaler, other value we apply the clustering without scaling data);
     7. 'top_scale' is a integer flag to set to '1' if we want consider the feature 'A/AAA_top_country' in the scaling phase, '0' if we don't want consider them in the scaling phase;
+    8. 'save_fig' is a integer flag to set to '1' if we want save the scatter with feature two by two, '0' if we don't want save them.
-    8. 'loop' is a integer flag to set to 1 to iterate the DBSCAN algorithm from the minimun to the max value of 'eps' and ' min_samples'.
+    9. 'loop' is a integer flag to set to 1 to iterate the DBSCAN algorithm from the minimun to the max value of 'eps' and ' min_samples'.

+    In output, if we set 'save_fig' to 0 we will have these folders:

+    * *csv_dbscan_not_sorted_by_cluster*: contain csv files in which the domains are not sorted by cluster id value;
+    * *lists_score: contain a three different '.txt' files, each one contain the  mean value of Silhouette Scores and Davies-Bloudin indices.
+    * *Stat_sil_db_mdbscan: contain the image that represents the trend curves of mean value of Silhouette Scores and Davies-Bloudin indices as the value of 'eps' varies, fixed 'min_cluster' value.

+    In output, if we set 'save_fig' to 1 we will have these folders:

+    * Folders named as 'Cluster_X_Y', where X is the 'min_cluster' value and Y is the 'eps' value.
+    * *csv_dbscan_not_sorted_by_cluster*: contain csv files in which the domains are not sorted by cluster id value;
+    * *lists_score: contain a three different '.txt' files, each one contain the  mean value of Silhouette Scores and Davies-Bloudin indices.
+    * *Stat_sil_db_mdbscan: contain the image that represents the trend curves of mean value of Silhouette Scores and Davies-Bloudin indices as the value of 'eps' varies, fixed 'min_cluster' value.

 ##  HDBSCAN
 * *c_hdbscan.py*: this is the script to get the clustering results through the HDBSCAN algorithm.
 It accepts such arguments as input: